Adversarial quantum channel discrimination

-An \emph{adaptive strategy} for adversarial quantum channel discrimination proceeds as follows (see Figure~\ref{fig: adversarial setting}(a)).
-Suppose the device operates according to the channel $\cN$.
-Initially, the adversary prepares a quantum state using a channel $\cP^1 \in \CPTP(R_0E_0\!:\!A_1R_1)$, where $|R_0| = |E_0| = 1$, and sends system $A_1$ through the channel $\cU$, generating the output state $\cU \circ \cP^1$ and returning the system $B_1$ to the tester.
-In the next round, the adversary performs an internal update $\cP^2 \in \CPTP(E_1R_1\!:\!A_2R_2)$, leveraging information stored in the quantum memory $R_1$ and the environmental system $E_1$ from the previous round.
-The adversary sends system $A_2$ through the channel, producing the output state $\cU \circ \cP^2 \circ \cU \circ \cP^1$ and returning the system $B_2$ to the tester.
-This process is repeated for $n$ rounds.
-Finally, the tester performs a quantum measurement $\{M_n, I-M_n\}$ on the collected systems $B_1 \cdots B_n$ in their possession to determine which channel was used to prepare the states.
+{More formally, let $\cN_{A\to B}$ and $\cM_{A\to B}$ be the two quantum channels to be distinguished, and let $\cU_{A\to BE}$ and $\cV_{A\to BE}$ denote their respective Stinespring dilations, with $E$ representing the environmental system.
+Let $\CPTP(X\!:\!Y)$ denote the set of completely positive and trace-preserving maps from input system $X$ to output system $Y$.
+An \emph{adaptive strategy} for adversarial discrimination proceeds as follows (see Figure~\ref{fig: adversarial setting}(a)).
+Suppose the device operates as channel $\cN$.
+Initially, the adversary prepares a quantum state via an operation $\cP^1 \in \CPTP(R_0E_0\!:\!A_1R_1)$, where $R_0$ and $E_0$ are trivial ($|R_0| = |E_0| = 1$), and sends system $A_1$ through the channel $\cU$, generating the output state $\cU \circ \cP^1$ and returning system $B_1$ to the tester.
+In the next round, the adversary performs an internal update $\cP^2 \in \CPTP(E_1R_1\!:\!A_2R_2)$, utilizing information stored in the quantum memory $R_1$ and the environmental system $E_1$ from the previous round.
+The adversary then sends system $A_2$ through the channel $\cU$ again, producing the output state $\cU \circ \cP^2 \circ \cU \circ \cP^1$ and returning system $B_2$ to the tester.
+This process can be repeated for $n$ rounds.
+A \emph{non-adaptive strategies} for adversarial discrimination is a subclass of adaptive strategies that disregards the environmental systems $E_i$ and performs no updates between rounds (see Figure~\ref{fig: adversarial setting}(b)), that is, taking the operations $\cP_i, \cQ_i$ ($i \geq 2$) simply as identity maps, with the choice $R_i = A_{i+1} \cdots A_n$. }

-After $n$ rounds of state generation, the tester obtains an overall state on the systems $B_1\cdots B_n$ as:
+{After $n$ rounds of state generation, the tester obtains an overall state on $B_1\cdots B_n$ in their possession as: